NeluniM/Images-to-pdf-converter/README.md

 - Custom dimensions: `(width, height)` in points.

 ### Add More Features
-You can enhance the app by adding:
+Enhance the app with additional features like:
-- 📂 **Drag-and-drop** functionality for easier image selection.
+- 📂 **Drag-and-drop**: Simplify image selection further.
-- 🖋️ **Advanced Editing**: Allow cropping, rotation, or filters before conversion.
+- 🛠️ **Image Editing**: Add cropping, rotation, or filters.
-- 🌍 **Localization**: Add multilingual support for a global audience.
+- 🌐 **Language Support**: Enable multilingual options for a global user base.

 ---

 ## 📅 Future Updates

-- ⏳ **Progress Indicators**: Show progress for large image batches.
+- ⏳ **Progress Bars**: Show conversion progress for large batches.
-- ☁️ **Cloud Integration**: Save PDFs directly to platforms like Google Drive or Dropbox.
+- ☁️ **Cloud Sync**: Save PDFs directly to cloud storage platforms.
-- ✂️ **Advanced Editing Options**: Add tools for image rotation, cropping, or effects before conversion.
+- 🎨 **Advanced Editing Options**: Add tools for image effects, rotation, or cropping.

 ---

 ## 📜 License

 This project is licensed under the **MIT License**.
-Feel free to modify, use, and share the code as needed.
+Feel free to modify, use, and distribute the code as you see fit.

 ---

-Enjoy converting your images to PDFs with ease! 🎉